 - Receive RMHCA monthly e-newsletter specifically designed to inform and engage you on RMHCA’s achievements and plans.

-- A work of art specifically for Max Cooper Society donors created by an award-winning Alabama artist, Tena Payne.
-Tena, with Earthborn Pottery in Leeds, Alabama has been an accomplished potter since the 1970’s.
+- A work of art specifically for Max Cooper Society donors who give at least $2,500, created by an award-winning Alabama artist, Tena Payne.
+Tena, with Earthborn Pottery in Leeds, Alabama has been an accomplished potter since the 1970s.
 Her work can be seen in restaurant and retail installations around the country (including Hot and Hot Fish Club here in Birmingham) and has been featured in many national and regional publications including Forbes Magazine.
 Chefs across the country have come to depend on her to create unique serving pieces to showcase their culinary creations.